Recruitment

 For more information on our full and part funded projects, click here.

 There are a wide range of nationwide programmes that can meet your recruitment needs.
-Your business can receive grants to take on employees under certain Government initiatives such as Apprenticeships.
+Your business can receive grants to take on employees under certain Government initiatives such as apprenticeships.

 For more information on our full and part funded projects, click here.